Oculus Quest 2: Ensuring Safety with Parental Controls and Best Usage Practices

 What Is Oculus?

 Oculus is a brand of virtual reality (VR) headsets, like the Oculus Quest and Quest 2.
 The company was originally known solely as Oculus and was later taken over by Meta (formerly Facebook Inc.) and rebranded.
+Since 2022, it has officially become Meta Quest.
 However, many young people and gamers still refer to these devices under the Oculus name.

 In general, Oculus headsets are mainly used for playing virtual reality games, but they can offer a range of other experiences, too.
 Examples include watching videos in a virtual reality setting, with 360-degree views of the scene, or even browsing the internet within the headset.
-They can be used for business purposes too and are compatible with various apps and software packages.
+Meta Quest headsets can be used for business purposes too and are compatible with various apps and software packages.

 Is Oculus Quest Safe for Kids?

 Not entirely.
-Even though the Quest headset has been marketed to children and is quite popular with young people, it has certain risks and dangers that parents need to know about.
+Even though the Meta Quest headset has been marketed to children and is quite popular with young people, it has certain risks and dangers that an active parent needs to know about.
 For starters, there are physical risks of putting on a headset and moving around without being able to see where you’re going.
 Kids can easily trip, fall, or bump into things as they’re playing games and moving about the room.
+It’s a huge part of why Meta Quest 2 and other headsets require better control of content.

 Please note that the use of Oculus VR headsets, such as Oculus Quest, is generally not recommended for very young children.
 Oculus provides age guidelines for their products, and the minimum recommended age for using Oculus Quest and other VR headsets is typically 13 years old.
 This age recommendation is based on several factors, including safety concerns, health considerations, and the impact of VR on young developing minds.